d3christ/spanwiki/wiki/manual/posters.md

 <b>Design:</b>

-1. Make your poster as easy to read as possible by minimizing the amount of text and balancing the amount of white space
+1. Make your poster as easy to read as possible by minimizing the amount of text
 2. Consider delineating which part of a figure the viewer should be focusing on (like indicating the ROI with a red circle)
 3. Be specific with your results (an example would be to write "x increases y," rather than "x is related to y")
 4. Include the poster number and/or section number at the top to make it easier for people to find your poster during the poster session